KOTTAGENVH/Mini-Attendance-System--Python/README.md

 # Mini-Attendance-System--Python
 Hi 👋.
-This is a mini attendance system based on python.
+This is a mini attendance system using facial recognition based on python.
 A new csv file would be created for each date.
 To Stop the program press q.😊